Scroll to Top

 To read many articles from various sources, check out Courting in the Victorian Era.

 The following list is just a smattering of examples gleaned quickly from the records of the Regency through to early Victorian eras.
-I could also quote from literature written during the times, but decided to stick with historical facts to provide an idea of the ages of aristocratic and gentry brides.
+I could also quote from literature written during the times, but decided to stick with historical facts to provide a small idea of the ages of aristocratic and gentry brides who were ready to be presented quite young.

 Lady Blanche Georgiana Howard (1812 to 1840), daughter of the 6th Earl of Carlisle, married William Cavendish, 7th Duke of Devonshire in 1829, when she was aged 17.
 She had five children.